Family Support Services and Resources

 Welcome centers provide helpful information as you arrive at Children's Hospital.

-- The Asplundh Foundation Inpatient Welcome Center is located on the first floor of the Main Building.
+- The Asplundh Foundation Inpatient Welcome Center is located on the first floor of the Main Hospital.
 Both offer comfortable seating, computer access and information about resources for patients and families.

 There are also several resource centers available to support patient families during their Hospital experience:

-- The Center for Families, located on the first floor of the Main Building directly inside the front entrance, provides support to families with travel, housing, and local resource needs.
+- The The Jill & Mark Fishman Center for Families, located on the first floor of the Main Hospital directly inside the front entrance, provides support to families with travel, housing, and local resource needs.
 Center staff is available to help families manage their world outside of CHOP during their time with us, wither it’s for an afternoon or an extended inpatient hospital stay.

-- Located in the Main Building, the Little Rock Foundation Resource Room offers a broad range of services to support parents and families of children with disabilities.
+- Located in the Main Hospital, the Little Rock Foundation Resource Room offers a broad range of services to support parents and families of children with disabilities.

 Find more Hospital services and amenities, including where to eat and stay, ATMs, pharmacies, the gift shop, personal care services, and more.